hyperplane-lab/RGBManip/README.md

 ## Download Dataset and Checkpoints

+We provided scripts to fully automate dataset and checkpoint downloading from google drive.
+Just run `sh install.sh` to do the stuff and wait.
+The total file size to download is around 1GB.

+You can also manually download them following the steps:

 First, the dataset can be downloaded from [google drive](https://drive.google.com/file/d/154g8SzGFWOcLLjes40aTXFoREX47-ZPk/view?usp=sharing).
-Download it and decompress it.
-Then modify the `dataset_root` term in each `cfg/dataset/<task>.yaml` to make RGBManip able to find your dataset.
+Download it and decompress it into `downloads/dataset`

-Second, download checkpoints for Pose Estimator from [google drive](https://drive.google.com/drive/folders/1fJ5U8_EppGMrTnhxkFYxN4EH-i79pAdG?usp=sharing), and move all four checkpoints into `models/pose_estimator/Adapose/checkpoint`.
+Second, download checkpoints for Pose Estimator from [google drive](https://drive.google.com/drive/folders/1WshZaRVllWxHfUFK1--e1hQd_64dAKMz?usp=sharing), and move all four checkpoints into `downloads/pose_estimator/<name>.pth`.

+Third, download checkpoints for Global Scheduling Policy from [google drive](https://drive.google.com/drive/folders/1YMI38jeLkPJQa_HJ-RnbQV36zPk4_OvH?usp=sharing), and save all checkpoints into `downloads/global_sheduling_policy/<name_0>.pt`.
+Notice the `_0` is necessary since our code examines this number.

 ## Run Experiments